Sarona's Blended Finance work recgonised at UN Conference on Financing for Development

 With over 800 registered participants, the International Business Forum held in conjunction with the Third International Conference on Financing for Development was celebrated as the largest ever global gathering of high-level business leaders in the development context.

-Sarona, a private asset management firm focused on frontier and emerging markets, has a long history of investing in small to mid-market growing companies and applying progressive values to promote job creation and develop communities.
-The two Managing Partners, Gerhard Pries and Vivina Berla, were invited by the Canadian government and the World Economic Forum as private sector representatives to share Sarona’s experience in the Blended Finance space.
+Sarona has a long history of investing in small to mid-market growing companies and applying progressive values to promote job creation and develop communities.
+Sarona’s Managing Partners were invited by the Canadian government and the World Economic Forum as private sector representatives to share Sarona’s experience in the Blended Finance space.

 “We are witnessing a historic shift in international development and business cooperation” commented Gerhard Pries “and we are finally moving away from traditional forms of aid and towards ground-breaking models of public-private investment that deliver sustainable, scalable development solutions”.

 In particular, Blended Finance, inspired by the World Economic Forum and OECD initiative on Redesigning Development Finance, gained significant traction as a promising path towards the 2015 Sustainable Development Goals.
 As a result of a series of successful policy negotiations, Blended Finance was spotlighted repeatedly in the final outcome document.